 The domestic electricity supply market has been fully open to competition since 1 November 2007 and since June 2010, a number of suppliers have entered the domestic market.
-Since this time there has been an ongoing steady level of customer switching activity in the market.
+There are now six suppliers in the domestic market.
 However, whilst facing competition from other suppliers, Power NI is still dominant in this sector of the market.